Office of Undergraduate Education

 - Once on campus you will need to scan for channels on your TV.

 In addition, the UMN-TV Online Service, also known as IPTV, provides 16 channels to the Twin Cities campus over Ethernet.
 The content is distributed directly to your computer from the active Ethernet jack.
 A mix of High Definition (HD) and Standard Definition (SD) channels are available.
 There is no charge for this service, but you must have a compatible Ethernet connection.
-More information can be found at HRL's website or on OIT's blog.
+More information can be found at HRL's website.

 UMN-TV online channel line-up (subject to change):